 For meshes with about 50 nodes / 100 clients, or more it is therefore highly recommended to add the gluon-ebtables-filter-multicast package.
-Also, with gluon-mesh-batman-adv-15 or gluon-mesh-batman-adv-14 installed gluon-ebtables-limit-arp is selected by default.
+Also, with the mesh-batman-adv-15 feature, gluon-ebtables-limit-arp is selected by default.

 Furthermore, by default IGMP and MLD messages are filtered.
 See site.conf mesh section and IGMP/MLD Domain Segmentation for details.